-You may not notice a difference immediately after you receive the injection.
+It's important to note that you may not notice a difference immediately after receiving the injection.
 It may take several weeks to see or feel a change, and the area will continue to improve for another three to six months.
-Again, your doctor will discuss expectations with you regarding when you'll notice a difference and get relief.
-A big part of understanding recovery time from prp injection is knowing the activity limitations expected of you.
+Your doctor will discuss expectations with you regarding when you'll notice a difference and get relief.
+Side effects are not common when it comes to receiving PRP injections because they are derived from the patient's own blood.

-PRP injection can be the ideal procedure for anyone who needs treatment for various types of pain or for hair loss.
-Cellaxys processes are patented techniques that use precise injections of your own stem cells or PRP to help amplify your body's healing mechanisms.
+However, you may experience some swelling or mild discomfort in the affected area, just as you would with any other injection or injection.
 PRP injections offer lasting pain relief, but often the initial treatment causes some pain, tenderness, or even pain.
 Modern studies suggest that PRP injections are more effective than cortisone injections, which simply mask inflammation and have no healing capacity.
+A big part of understanding recovery time from PRP injection is knowing the activity limitations expected of you.